stupid-yash74679/epicsinfra.in/content/collections/products/prefab-toilets.md

                                 <!-- Service Guidance Box Start -->
                                 <div class="service-guidance">
-                                    <h2 class="text-anime-style-2">Why Our Toilets Stand Tall</h2>
+                                    <h2 class="text-anime-style-2">Why These Toilets Are a Big Deal</h2>

-                                    <p class="wow fadeInUp">With 15+ years of expertise, Epics Infra crafts prefab sanitation units that get the job done.
-We mix smart design with sturdy materials to deliver clean, reliable facilities—ready fast for any site or event.</p>
+                                    <p class="wow fadeInUp">Epics Infra’s got 15+ years of smarts, and their Prefab Toilets show it off.
+Need a clean setup for your crew or a public spot?
+They’ve got the knack for building tough, practical units that handle Ahmedabad’s heat and rains like pros.</p>

                                     <!-- Service Guidance Box Start -->
                                     <div class="service-guidance-box">